brnt-toast/piclab/README.md

 It is not only valid, but true.
 When faced with a deadline, while faced with  the challenge of using a completely foreign tech stack.
 It is imperative to break the problems down  into bit size atomic pieces.
 ### 2. Iterate Iterate Iterate
 Following the `Worse is Better Principal` -- Just Start.
+* Start with a Skelaton.
 * Build Atomics into Molecules into Organisms.
-* Start with a Skelaton then add the Tendens andMuscles
 ### 3. Refactor Refactor Refactor
 TDD/BDD basically preaches this.
 Just get something on the page then refactor like mad.
 Atleast have an `MVP` or `Protoype` to be able to show something.